 If you have other money to fall back on, the illiquidity of real estate syndications matters less.
 Minimum investment levels vary and, depending on who you work with, it’s possible to get started with much less money than others require.

-Finally, working with established crowdfunded real estate companies can help ensure your assets are bought by real estate experts.
+Finally, working with established crowdfunded real estate platforms can help ensure your assets are bought by real estate experts.

 How Can I Start Investing in Real Estate Syndications?